oro13/soil-health-prediction/README.md

 ## How the Data Was Collected

 3 Research Centers Across Africa: CROPNUTS, ICRAF, and RRES.
-I worked primarily with CROPNUTS due to them having a large data set available.
+We worked primarily with CROPNUTS due to them having a large data set available.

 Each research center performed dry testing (infrared and xray scanning) and wet testing (chemical extraction and solutions) on soil sampled from the same sights across the continent.